Skip to content

 - …I don’t want to deal with a bunch of macho bike culture dudes?

 Most of our staff and users are everyday people just looking to fix up their everyday bikes.
-While we are a mostly male staff, we make a strong effort to convey an open and friendly atmosphere and open to everyone of any background and any bicycle.
+While we are a mostly male staff, we have female and non-binary staff members, and we make a strong effort to convey an open and friendly atmosphere and open to everyone of any background and any bicycle.
 And if don’t for any reason, please let us know!
 Additionally about once a month our partners at Femmechanics host Grrrrease-time, a special open shop night specifically by and for people who don’t identify as cis-men, at SBK.

 - …I need to get this repair completed in one night?